 Almost all of us have someone in our lives who has been hit with the sobering news that they have cancer.
 Maybe it’s a parent or other relative, or a close friend.
 In our lifetimes, about 40 percent of us will be diagnosed with some form of cancer, according to the American Cancer Society.

-The good news is that experts are making big advances in detecting and treating all kinds of cancer.
+The good news is that experts at Carolinas HealthCare System’s Levine Cancer Institute are making significant advancements in detecting and treating all kinds of cancer.
 Because of philanthropy, Carolinas HealthCare System is expanding its resources to fight cancer and bring national-level expertise to communities throughout the Carolinas.

 Many people choose to donate directly to help fight cancer, and they can choose different funds based on their interests.